U.S. flag

 Parents of a proband

-• The risk to the sibs of an affected person depends on the genetic status of the proband's parents.
+Sibs of a proband.
+The risk to the sibs of an affected person depends on the genetic status of the proband's parents:

-• If the c.907_909delGAG deletion in TOR1A is not detected in the leukocyte DNA of either parent, the risk to sibs is slightly greater than that of the general population (though still <1%) because of the possibility of parental germline mosaicism.
-No instances of germline mosaicism have been reported, although it remains a possibility.
+• If the TOR1A pathogenic variant identified in the proband is not detected in the leukocyte DNA of either parent, the risk to sibs is slightly greater than that of the general population and is estimated to be 1% because of the possibility of parental gonadal mosaicism [Rahbari et al 2016].
+No instances of gonadal mosaicism have been reported, although it remains a possibility.

 Other family members.
-The risk to other family members depends on the status of the proband's parents: if a parent has a c.907_909delGAG deletion in TOR1A, his or her family members are at risk.
+The risk to other family members depends on the status of the proband's parents: if a parent has the TOR1A pathogenic variant, the parent's family members may be at risk.

 Related Genetic Counseling Issues